mackawara/roomfinder/README.md

 # roomfinder

-The solution to the problem of housing, poweered by AI
+The solution to the problem of housing, poweered by AI.
+Biringing together Property owners and prospective tenants.